Malayalis: Geographic distribution and population

 Just before independence, Malaya attracted many Malayalis.
 Large numbers of Malayalis have settled in Chennai (Madras), Delhi, Bangalore, Mangalore, Coimbatore, Hyderabad, Mumbai (Bombay), Ahmedabad and Chandigarh.
 Many Malayalis have also emigrated to the Middle East, the United States, Canada, Australia, New Zealand and Europe.
-As of 2009-2013, there were approximately 146,000 people with Malayali heritage in the United States, with an estimated 40,000 living in the New York tri-state area.
+As of 2009–2013, there were approximately 146,000 people with Malayali heritage in the United States, with an estimated 40,000 living in the New York tri-state area.
 There were 7,093 Malayalam speakers in Australia in 2006.
 The 2001 Canadian census reported 7,070 people who listed Malayalam as their mother tongue, mostly in the Greater Toronto Area and Southern Ontario.
 In 2010, the Census of Population of Singapore reported that there were 26,348 Malayalees in Singapore.
 The 2006 New Zealand census reported 2,139 speakers.
 134 Malayalam speaking households were reported in 1956 in Fiji.
-There is also a considerable Malayali population in the Persian Gulf regions, especially in Bahrain, Muscat, Doha, Dubai, Abu Dhabi, Kuwait and European region mainly in London.
+There is also a considerable Malayali population in the Persian Gulf regions, especially in Bahrain, Oman, Qatar, UAE, Kuwait and European region mainly in London.
 The city of Chennai has the highest population of Malayalis in a metropolitan area outside Kerala, followed by Bangalore.

 Besides, the Malayalee citizens in Malaysia are estimated to be 229,800 in the year 2020 whereas the population of the Malayalee expatriates is approximately 2,000.
 They make up around 10 percent of the total number of Indians in Malaysia.

 History and culture

 During the ancient period, the people of present-day Kerala were ruled by the Chera dynasty of Tamilakam, with their capital at Vanchi.
-The dynasty lent the region its name, uniting the entire coast under their suzerainty.
-The fall of the Cheras in the 15th century CE at the hands of the Cholas proved to be the catalyst of a distinct Malayali identity, wading away from the Tamil cultural sphere of influence over several millennia.

 The Malayalis live in a historic area known as the Malabar coast, which for thousands of years has been a major center of the international spice trade, operating at least from the Roman era with Ptolemy documenting it on his map of the world in 150 AD.
 For that reason, a highly distinct culture was created among the Malayali due to centuries of contact with foreign cultures through the spice trade.
 The arrival of the Cochin Jews, the rise of Saint Thomas Christians, and the growth of Mappila Muslim community, in particular, were very significant in shaping modern-day Malayali culture.
 Later, Portuguese Latin Christians, Dutch Malabar, French Mahe, and British English, which arrived after 1498 left their mark through colonialism and pillaging their resources.

 In 2017, a detailed study of the evolution of the Singapore Malayalee community over a period of more than 100 years was published as a book: From Kerala to Singapore: Voices of the Singapore Malayalee Community.
 It is believed to be the first in-depth study of the presence of a NRI Malayalee community outside of Kerala.